Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 ![Execution time vs Configured memory](/ExecutionTimeVSConfiguredMemory.png)
 ## Interpretation of the Results

 One does not need to be a math-wiz to see where this is going.
-Increasing the memory of the AWS Lambda function, increases throughput drastically.
+Increasing the memory of the AWS Lambda function increases throughput drastically.
-These experimental results suggest that network throughput of AWS Lambda is impacted by the memory configuration, briefly mentioned [here](https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html).
+These experimental results suggest that the network throughput of AWS Lambda is impacted by the memory configuration, briefly mentioned [here](https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html).
 However, since increasing memory also increases the CPU, as mentioned in [the docs](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console), it's still possible that the CPU is the bottleneck.

 ## Cost Analysis